 The global challenges presented in the goals range from climate, water, food crises, health, poverty, conflict and inequality.
 All these challenges need solutions that the private sector can deliver; representing a large and growing market for innovation.
-For participants of the UN Global Compact, our Ten Principles provide the framework to act responsibly, while the SDGs allow business to find opportunities to for societal contribution.
+For participants of the UN Global Compact, our Ten Principles provide the framework to act responsibly, while the SDGs allow businesses to find opportunities for societal contribution.

 A recent study carried out by RMIT University and supported by the Global Compact Network Australia found that just 37% of ASX 150 companies mention the SDGs in their annual/sustainability reports and whilst the vast majority of those companies had aligned targets at the goal levels, only 3% of the companies had aligned their business targets with SDG targets and indicators.